anaconda/assistant-sdk/libs/anaconda-assistant-sdk/README.md

 ## Daily quotas

-Each Anaconda.cloud subscription plan enforces a limit on the number of requests (calls to `.completions()`).
+Each Anaconda subscription plan enforces a limit on the number of requests (calls to `.completions()`).
 The limits are documented on the [Plans and Pricing page](https://www.anaconda.com/pricing).
 Once the limit is reached the `.completions()` function will throw a `DailyQuotaExceeded` exception.